 At the European School a uniform is required.
-Students are required to come to school in uniforms which consists of white shirts, grey vests/jacket, grey trousers or checker skirts and ties with the European School logo.
-Jeans are not allowed.
-Students can wear shoes of their choice in which they can move freely and safely.
+Students are required to come to school in uniforms, which consists of white shirts, black vests/jacket, black trousers or black skirts for girls and optional grey ties.
+Wearing denim/Jeans is not allowed.
+Students can wear shoes of their choice in which they can feel comfortable and safe.
 No headwear is allowed to be worn in the school buildings.
 All students will be asked to remove headgear/jewelry should it be necessary for safety or hygiene reasons.
 Students are encouraged to tie up long hair.